An Algebra of Elliptic Commuting Variables and an Elliptic Extension of the Multinomial Theorem

 for positive integers $n$ and $k$ with $n\ge k$, which is a well-known recursion for the $q$-binomial coefficients.

-As was shown in \cite{S1}, the elliptic binomial coefficients in \eqref{ellbc} can be interpreted as the (area) generating function for all lattice paths in the integer lattice $\Z^2$ from $(0,0)$ to $(k,n-k)$ consisting of East and North steps of unit length where each path is weighted with respect to the product of the weights of the respective squares covered by the path (by which one means that they are in the region between the $x$-axis and below the path).
-In this interpretation, the weight of the single square with north-east corner $(s,t)$ is given by $w_{a,b;q,p}(s,t)$, whereas $W_{a,b;q,p}(s,t)$ can be regarded as the weight of of the $s$-th column having height $t$.
+As was shown in \cite{S1}, the elliptic binomial coefficients in \eqref{ellbc} can be interpreted as the (area) generating function for all lattice paths in the integer lattice $\Z^2$ from $(0,0)$ to $(k,n-k)$ consisting of East and North steps of unit length where each path is weighted with respect to the product of the weights of the respective squares covered by the path.
+In this interpretation, the weight of the single square with north-east corner $(s,t)$ is given by $w_{a,b;q,p}(s,t)$, whereas~$W_{a,b;q,p}(s,t)$ can be regarded as the weight of the $s$-th column having height $t$.

-To prepare the reader for a better understanding of our main result of this paper, namely the elliptic multinomial theorem in Section~\ref{sec:ellmthm}, it will be convenient to recall the author's elliptic binomial theorem from \cite[Theorem~2]{S1}.
-We start with the definition of the algebra of elliptic-commuting variables in which the elliptic binomial coefficients manifestly appear as the coefficients in a binomial expansion after normal ordering of the respective variables.
+To prepare the reader for a better understanding of the main result of this paper, namely the elliptic multinomial theorem in Section~\ref{sec:ellmthm}, it will be convenient to recall the author's elliptic binomial theorem from \cite[Theorem~2]{S1}.
+We start with the definition of the algebra of elliptic commuting variables in which the elliptic binomial coefficients manifestly appear as the coefficients in a binomial expansion after normal ordering of the respective variables.

-\begin{definition} For two complex numbers $q$ and $p$ with $|p|<1$, let $\C_{q,p}[X,Y,\E_{a,b;q,p}]$ denote the associative unital algebra over $\C$, generated by $X$, $Y$, and the commutative subalgebra $\E_{a,b;q,p}$, satisfying the following three relations:
+\begin{Definition} For two nonzero complex numbers $q$ and $p$ with $|p|<1$, let $\C_{q,p}[X,Y;a,b]$ denote the associative unital algebra over $\C$, generated by $X$, $Y$, satisfying the following three relations:

-for all $f\in\E_{a,b;q,p}$. \end{definition} We refer to the variables $X,Y,a,b$ forming $\C_{q,p}[X,Y,\E_{a,b;q,p}]$ as {\em elliptic commuting} variables.
-The algebra $\C_{q,p}[X,Y,\E_{a,b;q,p}]$ reduces to $\C_{q}[X,Y]$ if one formally lets $p\to 0$, $a\to 0$, then $b\to 0$, in this order, or lets $p\to 0$, $b\to\infty$, then $a\to\infty$, in this order, while (having eliminated the nome $p$) relaxing the condition of ellipticity.
-It should be noted that the monomials $X^kY^l$ form a basis for the algebra $\C_{q,p}[X,Y,\E_{a,b;q,p}]$ as a left module over $\E_{a,b;q,p}$, i.e., any element can be written uniquely as a finite sum $\sum_{k,l\ge 0} f_{kl}X^kY^l$ with $f_{kl}\in \E_{a,b;q,p}$ which we call the \textit{normal form} of the element.
+for all $f\in\E_{q,p}(a,b)$. \end{Definition} We refer to the variables $X$, $Y$, $a$, $b$ forming $\C_{q,p}[X,Y;a,b]$ as {\em elliptic commuting} variables.
+The algebra $\C_{q,p}[X,Y;a,b]$ reduces to $\C_{q}[X,Y]$ if one formally lets $p\to 0$, $a\to 0$, then $b\to 0$, in this order, or lets $p\to 0$, $b\to\infty$, then $a\to\infty$, in this order, while (having eliminated the nome $p$) relaxing the condition of ellipticity.
+It should be noted that the monomials $X^kY^l$ form a basis for the algebra $\C_{q,p}[X,Y;a,b]$ as a left module over $\E_{q,p}(a,b)$, i.e., any element can be written uniquely as a finite sum $\sum_{k,l\ge 0} c_{kl}X^kY^l$ with $c_{kl}\in \E_{q,p}(a,b)$ which we call the \textit{normal form} of the element.